 Sometimes errors can be caused by corrupted files or other errors during the installation process.
 If there is potentially an underlying issue with your installation, our support team may ask you to do a fresh install of GameMaker Studio 2 to resolve the issue.

-Instructions are given below for both Windows and Mac IDE users, but note that some sections to do with troubleshooting uninstall problems don't apply on macOS.
+Instructions are given below for both Windows and Mac IDE users, but note that the troubleshooting sections at the very bottom of this article cover issues which don't exist on macOS installs.
+These are:

-Be aware also this guide shows the path names for the non-Steam GMS2 release throughout, but the same steps apply to Steam also - you generally just have to add the relevant "-Desktop", "-Web", "-Mobile" or "-UWP" bit to the folder names shown.
+Steam users: Be aware also this guide shows the path names for the non-Steam GMS2 release throughout, but the same steps apply to Steam also - you generally just have to add the relevant "-Desktop", "-Web", "-Mobile" or "-UWP" bit to the folder names shown.
+We would suggest you actually download and install the non-Steam version and follow this guide fully, as once the standalone version is working this should fix your Steam copy at the same time.
+(You can then uninstall one of them if you wish.)

 Backup Before You Begin!